jabrail-chumakov/Import-Unity-scene-to-HoloLens-with-Vuforia-Engine/README.md

 * Add the MRTK to each scene using `Mixed Reality Toolkit` - `Add to Scene and Configure`, from the top menu
 * In the **MixedRealityToolkit GameObject**, in each scene, set the configuration profile to the **DefaultXRSDKConfigurationProfile** (Or **Default HoloLens2**, depending on with which device are you going to work)
 * Select the **Main Camera** found as a child of the MixedRealityPlaySpace GameObject and add the **VuforiaBehaviour** component to it from the `Inspector` tab in the right
-*
+* **IMPORTANT**: don't forget to enter your licence code in vuforia component
 ## Import URDF model of Franka Emika manipulator
 * Place your URDF model into the `Assets` folder of your Unity project.
 It will appear automatically in the `Project window` in Unity
 * Right Mouse click on your URDF model and in the appeared list click `Import Robot from Selected URDF` file.
-Your model will appear in Hierarchy
+Your model will appear in `Hierarchy` window.
+## Vuforia Engine
+* In Hierarchy window Right Mouse click in empty space and in the appeared list click **Vuforia Engine** - **Image Target**.
+This will create Image Target game object
+* Place your **panda** under **ImageTarget** object as a child, so it becomes subcomponent of it.
+* Click on **ImageTarget** and in the `Inspector` window navigate to `Image Target Behaviour`, Select `Type` - `From Database`, `Database` - `“Your database”` and `Image Target` - `“Your Image Target”` (Note that before that, you need to import your mark on the Vuforia website.
+Create an account there and import your mark.
+It will evaluate and rate your mark depending on its features.
+After that, download createad database and import it to Unity as a Custom Package.
+The size of imported mark should be exactly the same as of a real one since it affects on tracking feature!)
+## Build scene
+* Click `File` - `Build settings`
+*